 We fund innovations that have demonstrated proof-of-concept and have a clear pathway towards adoption and commercialisation.

-i4i FAST (Funding At the Speed of Translation) is a new funding scheme aimed at innovators in need of a small amount of funding to answer a specific question or to fund a single piece of activity.
-Please note that the FAST funding scheme is closed to new applications.
+i4i FAST (Funding At the Speed of Translation) is a funding scheme aimed at innovators in need of a small amount of funding to answer a specific question or to fund a single piece of activity.

-If you have any specific concerns about whether your proposal is eligible for i4i funding, please submit an enquiry form.
+If you have any queries about whether your proposal is eligible for i4i funding, please send an email with specific questions to the i4i inbox on i4i@nihr.ac.uk

 i4i Product Development Awards (PDA) support collaborative research and development of medical devices, in vitro diagnostic devices and high-impact patient-focused digital health technologies for use in the NHS or social care system.
 The expected focus of a PDA is product development required to enable a technology for clinical use or use in social care and/or the clinical development of a laboratory-validated technology or intervention.
 The research proposals may address any area of unmet need.
 Projects must have a clear pathway towards adoption and commercialisation.